The New England Collegiate Baseball League is getting bigger.

 This expansion -- the league's first since 2003 -- will bring realignment.
 Laconia (N.H.), Sanford (Maine), Ocean State, New Bedford, Newport (R.I.), Mystic (Conn.) and Plymouth will make up the Eastern Division.
 The West will consist of Vermont, Keene (N.H.), Saratoga, North Adams, Holyoke and Danbury (Conn.).

 McGrath, a former coach and general manager in North Adams, said the league once had 12 teams but two organizations had since left.
 Operating with 10 teams wasn't ideal because teams were forced to play eight games against division opponents.
-So the league sought expansion to 12.
-With the number now at 13, McGrath said a move to 14 teams would be on the table in the future.

 For now, McGrath said he's also excited about adding Saratoga -- even if it is outside the New England states.